practicalli/clojure/clojure-tools/install/java.md

 sudo apt install openjdk-11-jdk
 ```

-> #### Hint:: openjdk-11 not available or not the right version?
+## openjdk-11 not available or not the right version?
-> If openjdk-11 is not available, add the [Ubuntu OpenJDK personal package archive](https://launchpad.net/~openjdk-r/+archive/ubuntu/ppa)
+ If openjdk-11 is not available, add the [Ubuntu OpenJDK personal package archive](https://launchpad.net/~openjdk-r/+archive/ubuntu/ppa)

 ```shell
 sudo add-apt-repository ppa:openjdk-r/ppa
 sudo apt-get update
 ```

->
-> Switching between Java versions
-> If you have more than one version of Java installed, set the version by opening a terminal and using the following command
+If you have more than one version of Java installed, set the version by opening a terminal and using the following command
->

 ```shell
 sudo update-alternatives --config java
 ```

-> Available java versions will be listed.
+Available java versions will be listed.
 Enter the list number for the version you wish to use.

 <!-- Homebrew (MacOSX) install -->